kubernetes-sigs/cluster-api/docs/book/src/reference/metrics.md

             regex: __meta_kubernetes_service_label_(.+)
 ```

-You are no able to check for metrics in your Prometheus instance.
+You are now able to check for metrics in your Prometheus instance.
 To verify, you could search with e.g. `{namespace="capi-system"}` to get all metrics from components running in the `capi-system` namespace.